molmod/openmm-tutorial-msbs/FAQ.md

 # Frequently asked questions

-This page contains some technical issues often encountered on Windows and how to solve them.
+This page contains some technical issues often encountered when installing OpenMM on Windows, and how to solve them.

 ## Permission Error when loading trajectory with NGLView